If you're unsure where to start or what to include in your entry-level college grad resume, we're here to help!

 5. There aren't any mentions of high school

-Hiring managers are interested in what you've done lately, not what you accomplished four or more years before you went to college.
+Hiring managers are interested in what you've done lately, not what you accomplished four or more years before you went to college as high school students.
 Focus on highlighting your activities, accomplishments, and the work experience that took place during your college career, calling special attention to anything that directly supports your job goals.

 6. He lists his GPA